nodeca/js-yaml/README.md

 NOTE: This function **does not** understands multi-document sources, it throws exception on those.

-`settings` is an optional hash-like object allows to change the loader's behaviour.
+`options` is an optional hash-like object allows to change the loader's behaviour.
 It may contain the following keys:

 - `schema` specifies a schema to use.
 It's `DEFAULT_SCHEMA` by default.
 See